jonnywintech/my_data/Linux/networking.md

 Fist case is simple one and there is no need explaining.
 Second one when it is using private key and public key.
 Public key is shared on Server to accept client public key, and Private key is on client machine.
-First Public key is used to allow client connection to server and then it run Private key which is stored on machine.
+First Public key is used to allow client connection to server and then it run Private key which is stored on client machine.

-## Firewall

-On most server by default it is running ssh.
-And SSH server is listening on `PORT 22`.

 ## Generating ssh key